School of Biological Sciences

 B.S.:Agronomy, University Autónoma Gabriel René Moreno, Santa Cruz, Bolivia (1999)

 The general focus of my research involves tripartite interactions between insects, plants, and beneficial plant-associated soil microbes.
 I am particularly interested in the changes that occur in plants as a result of these interactions and how plants allocate their resources toward defense or growth.
-Students in my lab have worked on systems involving potato and the model legume Medicago truncatula, insects such as potato aphids, pea aphids, and cabbage loopers, and arbuscular mycorrhizal fungi.
-Current work in my lab focuses on plant physiology; plant gene expression, plant transcriptome and phytohormones, and microbial diversity in the rhizosphere.
+Students in my lab have worked on systems involving potato and the model legume Medicago truncatula, commonly used species of arbuscular mycorrhizal fungi, and insect herbivores such as potato aphids, pea aphids, and cabbage loopers.
+Current work in my lab focuses on different aspects of plant physiology including plant gene expression, plant transcriptome and phytohormone analysis.
+I am also interested in microbial diversity in the rhizosphere.

 Please do not hesitate to contact me asking about research opportunities that are available in my lab for M.S. and Ph.D. students.